Eigenvalues of minimal Cantor systems: Measurable eigenvalues of finite rank minimal Cantor systems

-The main problem in this condition, limiting its application, is the understanding of maps $\rho_n$.
-In this section we succeed to provide a necessary and sufficient condition to be a measurable eigenvalue of a finite rank minimal Cantor system that does not depend on the existence of the maps $\rho_n$ and, moreover, this condition gives insights into the way such maps can be constructed (Theorem \ref{theo:cns_sinrho}).
-It is based only on the combinatorial structure of Brattelli-Vershik representations of finite rank minimal Cantor systems.
-The drawback is that we impose some uniform convergence.
-In Section \ref{examples} we develop the Toeplitz case to show a nice application of the condition.

 Another necessary and sufficient condition valid for systems of exact rank ({\it i.e.}, $I_\mu=\{1,\ldots,d\}$) is presented in Theorem \ref{theo:cnsvpmedible}.
-It is formulated in the form of a convergence of a series, but again the term of the sum depends on the existence of auxiliary functions $\rho_n$ that we do not control.
-We include this condition since it follows previous works on the subject in the linearly recurrent case and can be an option to avoid the uniform convergence of the first one when such auxiliary functions are clear.
+It is formulated as a convergence of a series, but again its terms depend on the existence of auxiliary functions $\rho_n$ that we do not control.
+We include this condition since it follows previous work on the subject in the linearly recurrent case.